HEIGVD-S3-DAI/purrchase/docs/deploy.md

 ### Configure Traefik

-For this part, navigate to the `traefik/` directory in the vm.
+For this part, navigate to the `traefik/` directory in the VM.

 #### Create a user

-First, configure the authorised users to the traefik dashboard by following these steps:
+First, configure the authorised users to the Traefik dashboard by following these steps:

 1. Create `secrets` directory: